apollographql/apollo-client/docs/source/essentials/get-started.md

   <dt>`fetchOptions`: Object</dt>
   <dd>Any options you would like to pass to fetch (credentials, headers, etc).
 These options are static, so they don't change on each request.</dd>
   <dt>`request`: (operation: Operation) => Promise &lt;void&gt;</dt>
   <dd>This function is called on each request.
 It takes a GraphQL operation and can return a promise.
-To dynamically set `fetchOptions`, you can add them to the context of the operation with `operation.setContext({ headers })`.
+To dynamically set `fetchOptions`, you can add them to the context of the operation with `operation.setContext(&#123; headers })`.
 Any options set here will take precedence over `fetchOptions`.
 Useful for authentication.</dd>
   <dt>`onError`: (errorObj: &#123; graphQLErrors: GraphQLError[], networkError: Error, response?: ExecutionResult, operation: Operation }) => void</dt>
   <dd>We include a default error handler to log out your errors to the console.
 If you would like to handle your errors differently, specify this function.</dd>
   <dt>`clientState`: &#123; resolvers?: Object, defaults?: Object, typeDefs?: string | Array &lt;string&gt; }</dt>